kbgarcia8/weather-app-api/README.md

-# Current Project
-Current project in development
+# Dynamic UI Demos
+Example of dropdowns and Image Carousel that can be used as template whenever needed
 ### Type: Learning
 ### Title: Dropdown Menu and Image Carousel
 ### Start Date: 07/08/2024
 ### Target Date: 07/15/2024
-### Finish Date:
+### Finish Date: 07/12/2024

-### <u>Action Tracker</u>
+#### Live Demo:

-#### Node/Tab/Page/Stage:
+#### Description:
-1. Create a dropdown menu to choose what to generate
+Types of dropdown in this demo:
     - Classic dropdown with options [click and hover]
     - Expand down Dropdown
-    - Side Drawer Dropdown
+    - Side Drawer Dropdown (Curtain Menu)
     - Image Carousel [default style slide from left to right]

-    - Image Carousel of different style if time permits
+### <u>For Improvement</u>
+1. Transform creation of dropdowns into functions/modules
+    - Arguments taken
+        - Class name for button that will trigger the dropdown and container of content
-    - select tag [default selection of what to generate] optional to generate selection on div below
+        - Variable of parent to append to
+        - Object containing "option_name": href as elements
+    - Click Dropdown: Done
+    - Hover Dropdown: Done
+    - Slide side Curtain Menu: Done
+    - Image Carousel: Done
+2. Make a package at NPM